3 Inches of Blood: Advance and Vanquish 2004–2005

-Fire Up the Blades 2006-2008
+Fire Up the Blades 2006–2008

 The band wrote their third studio album, Fire Up the Blades, in Tacoma, Washington and performed their new songs at various places in Washington.
 By December 2006, they were recording at Vancouver's Armoury Studios, with Joey Jordison, drummer of Slipknot as producer.
 A demo of "Goatrider's Horde", which was recorded in Seattle in the spring of 2006, was made available for streaming on Roadrunner's official website, and a demo of "Night Marauders" appeared in the fifth Battle Metal compilation album, The Final Conflict, released in 2007 in issue 161 of the UK magazine Metal Hammer.
+In 2006, Brian Redman left the band (he would pass away in 2009, at age 31); he was replaced by bassist Nick Cates.

 The band toured the United States during January and February 2007 in support of Cradle of Filth with The 69 Eyes and, in March, toured the UK with Biomechanical opening for them.
 On March 22, 2007, the band was confirmed to play the second stage at Ozzfest.

 Prior to the release of Fire Up the Blades, the band stressed that the album would be "darker, tighter and more dangerous" than their Roadrunner Records debut.
 "This album is heavily influenced by low quality beer, bong rips and listening to black metal in the dark", said Hooper.
 "It doesn't sound blatantly black metal, it still sounds like us.
 But it's a faster, more intense version of us."

 Fire Up the Blades was released in Japan on May 28, 2007, and worldwide on June 26, 2007.
 It reached No. 147 on the Billboard charts in the U.S.

 During the 2007 Ozzfest Tour, Jamie Hooper was unable to sing with the band as he was experiencing throat problems.
 He did not perform on the Ozzfest tour or the Operation Annihilation tour; he quit the band in 2008.
 Harsh vocal duties were taken over by Hagberg.

 At the 2007 Hard Rock Hell festival in the UK, drummer Alexei Rodriguez got into a fight with Saxon drummer Nigel Glockler.
 The fight left Glockler with broken glasses and a black eye; the security guards who intervened put Rodriguez in hospital with a broken elbow.
-3 Inches of Blood fired Rodriguez, apologized for his behavior and replaced him with Ash Pearson (of Sound Of the Swarm & Just Cause).
-Also in 2007, Brian Redman left the band (he would pass away in 2009, at age 31); he was replaced by bassist Nick Cates.
+3 Inches of Blood fired Rodriguez, apologized for his behaviour and replaced him with Ash Pearson (of Sound Of the Swarm & Just Cause).

-Here Waits Thy Doom 2009-2011
+Here Waits Thy Doom 2009–2011

 With Hooper gone, 3 Inches of Blood's fourth album Here Waits Thy Doom, was their first album not to feature any original members.
 It reached No. 195 on the US Billboard charts.

 The song "Beware The Preacher's Daughter" features all four members of fellow Canadian Metal band Bison B.C.
 (James Farwell, Dan And, Masa Anzai and Brad MacKinnon) singing gang vocals on the chorus.

 3 Inches of Blood was featured in Rockstar's Mayhem Festival 2010, and the band released a music video for the song "Silent Killer".